progvar/nickname-editor/README.md

 ### Components

-The UI is grouped by sections.
-Currently there are two section:
+The different parts of the UI are organised into sections:

 -   Details: holds the address and description of the building
 -   Nicknames: where the user can add new nicknames to a list